One spectrum to rule them all?: Consistency conditions

-If these relations were always valid models with the same spectrum should also have the same bispectrum, but as shown in Fig.~\ref{fig:FNL}, this is not always true.
-In general there is an infinite family of of slow-roll parameter histories which do not satisfy the approximation in Eq.(\ref{dhapp}) and consequently violate the consistency relations which are derived assuming its validity.
+If always valid the GCC would imply that models with the same spectrum should also have the same bispectrum \textit{in any configuration}, but as shown in Figs.~\ref{fig:FNLsl}-\ref{fig:FNLel}, this is not true for the dual models we constructed.
+This should not be surprising because for a general non-Gaussian field the bispectrum cannot be fully determined by its spectrum.
+In general there is in fact an infinite family of dual slow-roll parameter histories which do not satisfy the sudden change approximation in Eq.~(\ref{dhapp}) and consequently violate the GCC derived assuming it, while still satisfying the SCC, which does not rely on the validity of the sudden change approximation.